giampierod/gpd.atom/README.md

    END OF TERMS AND CONDITIONS
 ```

-###Attribution
+### Attribution
-Thank you to Yoshiori SHOJI who provided the original pomodoro code that was used from https://github.com/yoshiori/pomodoro with the following license:
+Thank you to Yoshiori SHOJI who provided the original Pomodoro code that was used from https://github.com/yoshiori/pomodoro with the following license:

 Copyright (c) 2014 Yoshiori SHOJI